johannschopplich/nuxt-prepare/README.md

 })
 ```

 By default, `nuxt-prepare` will look for a `server.prepare.ts` file in your project root.
-To run synchronous or asynchronous code before Nuxt starts, define a handler in your project root and export a default function:
+To run synchronous or asynchronous code when Nuxt builds your app, define a handler in your project root and export a default function:

 ```ts
 // `server.prepare.ts`